fudge-ai/examples/nextjs/README.md

 1. Copy your team token

 1. Add it to the `.env` file in this project

+1. Run `yarn dev` to run the example app

+1. Try to add a product to the cart

+1. Open the [Fudge Dashboard](https://app.fudge.ai) to see the session

 ## Set up Fudge in your own Next.js app